 The different sizes of Champagne bottles

-There are more than ten different formats of Champagne bottles each with a specific name.
-Some formats were first designed in a practical sense, others are more collectible bottles, especially towards large volumes. [***]
+There are more than ten different sizes of Champagne bottles, each with a particular name.
+Some sizes were first conceived in a practical sense, others are more collection bottles, especially for large volumes. [***]

-The quarter: ** cl (***), mainly used in airlines and shipping companies Half bottle ...
+The quarter: ** cl (***), mainly used in airlines and shipping companies.
+Half-bottle: **,* cl ...

 4.2 Local and international pricing

-For example, the strategic market research firm Euromonitor has carried out a ...
+For example, the strategic market research firm Euromonitor has established a comparison ...

-More and more of emerging mixology recipes with the main ingredient champagne.
-This product, which was initially drunk alone at festive events, is gradually being combined with other ingredients for adapt to market demands .
+More and more mixology recipes are emerging with Champagne as the main ingredient.
+This product, which was initially drunk alone during festive events, is gradually being combined with other ingredients to adapt to market demands.

-On another trend, organic Champagne is also developing, and producers are gradually ...
+On another trend, organic Champagne is also ...

 5.1 A strictly controlled appellation

-The the rules of the Appellation d'Origine Contrôlée Champagne are very strict and concern in particular:
+The rules of the Appellation d'Origine Contrôlée Champagne are very rigorous, and include

-A strictly defined area .
-A list of authorised grape varieties Chardonnay, pinot noir, miller, pinot blanc, pinot gris, arbane, petit meslier A size of the regulated vine : Royat, Chablis, Guyot, Vallée de ...
+A strictly delimited area.
+A list of authorized grape varieties: chardonnay, pinot noir, meunier, pinot blanc, pinot gris, arbane, petit meslier.
+A regulated pruning of the vine: Royat, Chablis, Guyot, Vallée de la Marne.
+Limitation ...

 5.2 Labelling and mandatory information

-The sales description consisting of the designation "Champagne" must appear in very obvious characters and repeated on the part of the cap contained in the neck of the bottle or, in the case of a bottle with a nominal content ...
+The name of sale constituted by the appellation "Champagne" must appear in very visible characters and be repeated on the part of the stopper contained in the neck of the bottle or, in the case of a bottle with a ...

-Within the British territory, the sale of alcohol is strictly limited to pubs, restaurants, and licensed shops .
-There are two permits to sell alcohol in the United Kingdom:
+Within the UK, the sale of alcohol is strictly limited to licensed pubs, restaurants, and stores.
+There are two licenses to sell alcohol in the UK:

-A settlement permit which prescribes the hours and conditions of sale A personal permit which allows natural persons to sell alcohol or to ...
+A Premises Licence which prescribes the hours and conditions of sale A Personal licence which allows individuals to sell alcohol or to authorize the sale ...